Ansuel/nss_repo_find/README.md

 Every Letter revision is tied to the QSDK.
 The Firmware are NOT interchangeable with different QSDK.
 A mismatch between revision and QSDK version results in the coprocessor NOT WORKING (not packet acceleration, not crypto acceleration)

 Revision are incremental.
-It looks like newer firmware from qsdk 11.3 started using 2.0 naming
+It looks like newer firmware from qsdk 11.3 started using 2.0 naming and with 11.4 they started using qsdk version directly.

 - F -> QSDK6.1
 - J -> QSDK10.0
 - K -> QSDK11.0
 - L -> QSDK11.1
-- 2.0 -> QSDL11.3
+- 2.0 -> QSDK11.3
+- 11.4 -> QSDK11.4

+For ipq807x and later soc firmware are published on the quic repo as they are now mandatory for the correct function of such SoC.

 ---
 The last letter R or E means that the firmware is dedicated to the RETAIL market or the ENTERPRISE market.